leonardopsantos/jetsonTX2Power/README.md

 Reads the hardware sensors on the [Jetson TX2](https://developer.nvidia.com/embedded/buy/jetson-tx2) [embedded kit](https://www.nvidia.com/en-us/autonomous-machines/embedded-systems-dev-kits-modules/) board and either prints the values on the screen os writes a CSV file.

 A very useful resource is the [Jetson TX2 - INA226 (Power Monitor with i2C Interface)](https://devtalk.nvidia.com/default/topic/1000830/?offset=12#5252962) forum thread on the NVIDIA Developers forum.
+[This one](https://devtalk.nvidia.com/default/topic/1032940/jetson-tx2/soc-voltage/post/5255540/#5255540) also has some useful information

 ## Power Rails on the TX2